 Since 90% of refrigerant pressures are not accurate, refrigeration gauges are an important tool to increase the life of the cooling equipment plus improve equipment efficiency and comfort.
 There are other tools required to service HVAC equipment, but without these two basic tools, there is no reason to get started.
 Why not save time and do things right?

-A great time-saver to use when servicing heating and air conditioning equipment is John Henry's Plumbing, Heating, and Air’s Service Maintenance Agreements.
+A great time-saver to use when servicing heating and air conditioning equipment is John Henry's Plumbing, Heating, Air, and Electrical’s Service Maintenance Agreements.
 I believe these good, better, and best service maintenance agreements are the only way to go.
-Why not let John Henry's Plumbing, Heating, and Air’s manage scheduling maintenance regularly for that equipment, so you have more time to do the things you enjoy?
+Why not let John Henry's Plumbing, Heating, Air, and Electrical’s manage scheduling maintenance regularly for that equipment, so you have more time to do the things you enjoy?

 Freeing up time can also help us concentrate on better health, so we have those special moments with our loved ones.
 Why not start today?